 A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of foreclosing in order to obtain title.
 (Learn more about deeds in lieu of foreclosure.)

-With a HAFA deed in lieu of foreclosure, the homeowner voluntarily transfers ownership of the property to the servicer in full satisfaction of the debt.
+With a HAFA deed in lieu of foreclosure, the homeowner voluntarily transfers ownership of the property to the lender in full satisfaction of the debt.
 The property must be free and clear of other mortgages, liens, or other encumbrances.
 The loan servicer may require that the homeowner list and market the property for sale before a deed in lieu transaction will be approved.

 Homeowners are potentially eligible for HAFA they meet the following requirements: